How To Choose Crochet Colour Palettes (A Simple Formula That Always Works)

 Card to make tassels – an old cereal box will do!

 The pattern is written using UK crochet terminology and the stitch abbreviations can be found below.
-I have included US terminology in blue if you wish to convert.
 You may wish to use a stitch marker to indicate the last stitch of each row.
 Turning chain counts as a stitch throughout the pattern unless otherwise stated.
 Repeats are marked by asterisks *.

 Stitch Abbreviations: